anasouardini/blog/src/pages/posts/why-reactjs-is-weird.md

 So all of this is about `class` vs `className`? **NO**, apply this to all more-than-one-word-camel-cased JSX elements attributes.

 Next Reason as to why I think React is weird.
 This is where I might get a lot of hate, **some Reactjs hooks are just unnecessary**, [grinding my teeth].

+## no built-in state management?

+If you're like many React developers, you probably don't like using `useReducer`, it's more work.
+Same here.

+Also the context API `useContext` is terrible, the intrinsic re-rendering is keeping away from it in almost all use cases.

+Speaking of myself, I never use `useContext`, unless it's abstracted and the app is really small to make use of a state manager.
+If you don't know you can use the context API through React-router.

+I also don't use the state Reducer, when my app reaches the point where I need to "reduce" my states and their actions I find myself in need of a state manager... that simple.

+Maybe I don't belong to the majority of developers category, but I think a lot of people would really appreciate a global state manager like Jotai (my favorite).
+No more understanding how `useContext` works, no more figuring out why you re-render too much, and no more figuring out which state manager is the best.

+Complex projects, probably, need complex solutions, but a built-in 10 lines state manager would be a really good start.
+It costs next to nothing, eliminates a lot of overthinking and debugging and making React's learning even easier.

+Yes, letting room for innovation is really good, but state managers kind of reached that point of becoming like `useState`, if you know what I mean.
+Innovation is not that necessary in this matter.

+If I were React, I would just extend myself with a lovely global state manager and ditch `useState`, `useReducer` and `useContext`.
+That could be a bad practice though.

+Without derailing too much.
+Next argument.

+## why do I need to write wrappers around each library I import to my react app?

+You think it's a really simple library (which probably is), until you actually use it in React, it's like squeezing a watermelon into a mason jar.

+You have to use all sorts of hooks like `useMemo`, `useCallback`, `useEffect`, etc just to make it work without clashing with React.

+I have no idea how to solve this, but I hope it's going to be fixed in the future.

 ## Reactjs useImperativeHandle is not necessary